hadrienj/StaircaseJS/readme.md

 ## Multiple staircases

 It is possible to use the staircase module to maintain more than one stairecase.
-To do that, specify multiple object in the object used to instanciate `Staircase()`.
+To do that, specify multiple objects in the object used to instanciate `Staircase()`.

 ```js
 {